-- 6(c) The special education director fosters continuous improvement of individual and collective instructional capacity to achieve outcomes envisioned for each student. - 6(d) The special education director develops the capacity, opportunities, and support for special education teacher leadership and leadership from other members of the district community. - 6(e) The special education director promotes the personal and professional health, well-being, and work-life balance of special education staff.
+- 6(c) The special education director fosters continuous improvement of individual and collective instructional capacity to achieve outcomes envisioned for each student. - 6(d) The special education director develops the capacity, opportunities, and support for special education teacher leadership and leadership from other members of the district community. - 6(e) The special education director promotes the personal and professional health, wellbeing, and work-life balance of special education staff.

-Standard 7: Professional Community for Teachers - Special_The special_education director candidates demonstrates knowledge of how to foster a professional community of teachers and other professional staff to promote each student's the academic success and well-being of each student.
+Standard 7: Professional Community for Teachers - Special education directors foster a professional community of teachers and other professional staff to promote each student's academic success and well-being.